-Maruti S-Presso Safety Features: Maruti offers a driver-side airbag, rear parking sensors, ABS with EBD, speed alert, and front seatbelt reminder as standard across all variants.
+Maruti S-Presso Safety Features: Safety features such as a driver-side airbag, rear parking sensors, ABS with EBD, speed alert, and front seatbelt reminder are offered as standard across all variants.
 While the top-spec variant comes with a front passenger airbag and front seatbelt pretensioners, they are available as an option on the others.

 Maruti S-Presso price list (Variants)